 Piper oil field discovery.

 Reuter Monitor Money Rates Service launched, an electronic marketplace for Foreign Exchange, a major world innovation.
-Major western industrialised countries abandoned fixed exchange rates.
+Major western industrialized countries abandoned fixed exchange rates.

 Thomson joins consortium to explore for oil and gas in the North Sea (UK).